streamlit/docs/content/develop/tutorials/execution-flow/fragments/start-and-stop-fragment-auto-reruns.md

 ### Initialize Session State values for your app

-Since you will dynamically change the `run_every` parameter of `@st.experimental_fragment()`, you'll need to initialize the associated variables and Session State values before defining your fragment function.
+Since you will dynamically change the `run_every` parameter of `@st.fragment()`, you'll need to initialize the associated variables and Session State values before defining your fragment function.
 Your fragment function will also read and update values in Session State, so you can define those now to make the fragment function easier to understand.

 1. Initialize your data for the first app load in a session.